afosto/quicq-wordpress/README.md

 We develop microservices and software products based on the needs of our customer base.
 Want to know more about who we are and what we do?
 Find out more on our website:

 [https://afosto.com](https://afosto.com)

+**SUPPORT**

+Are you stuck in setting up Quicq for your website?
+We provide free one-on-one support!
+Just send an email to support at afosto.com and we will help you with setting up Quicq.
+Do you have feature requests or ideas on how to make Quicq even better?
+Please let us know!
+We love feedback and are constantly looking to improve our services.
+Found a bug please report the issue through [Github](https://github.com/afosto/quicq-wordpress), and we will fix it ASAP.

+**PRIVACY**

+The Quicq plugin uses the CDN from [Quicq](https://afosto.com/apps/quicq/) to serve your images to your website visitors.
+Quicq does not interact with the visitors of the website.

+The images from your web are sent to our servers so we can compress and optimize them. his includes the transfer of EXIF data.
+The EXIF data will either be stripped or returned as it is.
+It is not stored on the Quicq servers.

+You will find the terms of use of Quicq on our [website](https://afosto.com/apps/quicq/terms-of-use/)

 **CREDITS**